NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 product=cpts-ui env=internal-dev PULL_REQUEST_ID=pr-300 tags=cpt-ui HEADLESS=true make run-tests
 ```

+Note that CPT-UI supports localhost testing.
+To do this, use the `env=localhost` variable.
+Make sure your localhost server is running!

 ### Method 4 (Not Recommended):
 Run the tests by running `behave` in a command prompt or terminal window.
 * This will run the tests and print the results to console